This post was reviewed and updated on July 6, 2020

-Invoice factoring is often considered easier to qualify when compared to other types of funding, like small business loans or lines of credit.
+Invoice factoring is often considered easier to qualify when compared to other types of financing, like a small business loan or line of credit.

 Generally, your business must operate as a formal legal structure, such as an LLC, C Corp, or S Corp, that provides goods or services to commercial or government entities.
 Further, because factoring requires the sale of invoices of accounts receivable, you must run a business that offers goods or services in exchange for payment at a later date, e.g., net 15, net 30, net 90, etc.

-In addition, invoice factoring services each have their own set of requirements.
+In addition, every invoice factoring service will have their own set of requirements.
 Typically these will include credit considerations as they relate to your customers, as opposed to you or your business.
 This is because factoring services prefer to purchase invoices that are likely to be paid within the agreed upon time.

 Can you do invoice factoring with no credit check?